Xon/XenForo-AddOnInstaller/README.md

 # XenForo-AddOnInstaller
-Ultimate tool to Install or Upgrade Add-ons from Zip files, direct from the RM and much MORE!
+Ultimate tool to Install or Upgrade Add-ons from ZIP/XML files or direct from the XenForo Community Resource Manager.

 # Introduction

 Add-on Install & Upgrade is an invaluable tool for Admins as it aims to make every aspect of add-on management as easy as possible.
-This includes installation by ZIP files, installation direct from the XenForo Resource Manager or the "good old XML import" method.
-Finally, it now includes a Add-on Update Manager!
+This includes installation by ZIP files, installation direct from the XenForo Community Resource Manager or the manual upload and XML import method.

-Whereas the previous version of this add-on required add-ons to be packaged in a specific way, the current version contains logic to scan the files and copy the correct files to the correct directories.
+Files can either be deployed by copying the files across the file system or copying using an FTP client built into the add-on.

 # Known Issues
  Please be aware of these known issues: